britram/draft-trammell-quic-spin/draft-trammell-quic-spin.md

-Many residential networks use WiFi (802.11) on the last segment, and WiFi signal strength degradation manifests in high first-hop delay, due to the fact that the MAC layer will retransmit loss packets in order to trade latency off for loss.
+Many residential networks use WiFi (802.11) on the last segment, and WiFi signal strength degradation manifests in high first-hop delay, due to the fact that the MAC layer will retransmit packets lost at that layer.
 Measuring the RTT between endpoints on the customer network and parts of the service provider's own infrastructure (which have predictable delay characteristics) can be used to isolate this cause of performance problems.

 Comparing the evolution of passively-measured RTTs between a customer network and selected other networks on the Internet to short- and medium-term baseline measurements can similarly be used to isolate high latency to specific networks or network segments.
-For example, if the RTTs of all flows to a given service provider increase at the same time, the problem likely exists between the access network and the service provider, or in the service provider's network itself.
-On the other hand, if the RTTs of all flows for a set of customers sharing some give access provider infrastructure increase, then the problem is likely attributable to that infrastructure.
+For example, if the RTTs of all flows to a given content provider increase at the same time, the problem likely exists between the access network and the content provider, or in the content provider's network itself.
+On the other hand, if the RTTs of all flows passing through the same access provider infrastructure change together, then the change is likely attributable to that infrastructure.

 These measurements are particularly useful for traffic which is latency sensitive, such as interactive video applications.
 However, since high latency